 The Affordable Care Act passed in 2010 and revolutionized the health insurance market.
 Starting in 2014 plans were required to be guaranteed issue and offer a comprehensive package of essential health benefits.
 Today, there are hundreds of health policies offered in the greater Jacksonville Florida area.
 Each with different premiums, provider networks and benefits.
 When trying to decipher the “best option” via the internet remember price is only one of the three key components.
 Our agents will verify the provider networks for your doctors and hospitals of choice.
 Additionally, we help you get matched to your risk tolerance in relation to plan benefits copays, coinsurance, deductibles and medication formularies.
-Having the right coverage when you family in needs it the most is our upmost concern.
+Having the right coverage when your family needs it the most is of utmost concern.
 It is much easier and secure to let us do the free research for YOUR 3Rs *** Right Doctors, Right Coverage, Right Price!

 If you did not enroll during the annual Open Enrollment Period, you may still qualify through a triggering event (like Loss of Creditable Coverage) for a temporary Special Enrollment Period, which gives you 60 days to apply.
 These life events may be the following: 1) Gain a Dependent 2) Gain Citizenship Status 3) Loss of Group Coverage 4) Marriage or Divorce 5) loss of Medicaid or Medicare.
 These are the most common Triggers but there are other opening Events so contact us for your eligibility questions.

 If you take prescription drugs regularly, the Discount Drug Card Programs will help cover the cost of your prescriptions.
 The program helps those over 60 without prescription coverage and those under 60 without prescription coverage and a family income less than 300% FPL.
 It can also help make prescriptions more affordable for those falling into the coverage gap of Medicare.